Jacksadventure/synth-artifact2/README.md

 ### 🔨Install C version
 You should have any C++ compiler(g++, clang++, msvc...) with at least C++17 support installed in your computer.
 Then, run:

-> `g++<or clang++ if use clang> -std=c++17 ./brepair.cpp -o brepair`
+> `g++<or clang++ if use clang> -std=c++17 ./erepair.cpp -o erepair`

-Please note that there is another cpp file in the repo called brepair2.cpp, it applies same deltaRepair algorithm with more aggressive pruning strategy make it excellent at truncation completing task.
+Please note that there is another cpp file in the repo called erepair2.cpp, it applies same deltaRepair algorithm with more aggressive pruning strategy make it excellent at truncation completing task.
 You can also choose it to compile if needed.
 ## Command-Line Arguments

 ### 👀Usage

 #### Start with Java version
 ###### Repair a file using the given algorithm
-> `fsynth -r -i <inputfile> [-o <outputdir>] -a <algorithm,use brepair for lauch deltaRepair process>`
+> `java -jar erepair -r -i <inputfile> [-o <outputdir>] -a <algorithm,use erepair for lauch deltaRepair process>`

 ###### Mutate all files in directory

 For a list of algorithms, see the CLI help text.

-> `fsynth -M -i <inputdir> -o <outputdir> [-t <times>] [-a <algorithm>]`
+> `java -jar erepair -M -i <inputdir> -o <outputdir> [-t <times>] [-a <algorithm>]`

 ###### Run a subject program on a given file

-> `fsynth -O <subject> -i <inputfile> [-o <outputfile>]`
+> `java -jar erepair -O <subject> -i <inputfile> [-o <outputfile>]`

 #### Start with C version
 First, you need to determine the target interpreter.
 You can use any interpreter that meets the requirements outlined in the paper and provides the corresponding state return values.
 Alternatively, you can use the interpreters provided in our repository, including TinyC, cJSON, INI, and SExp.
-You can find them in the project/fsynth-subjects folder.
+You can find them in the project/erepair-subjects folder.
 If these interpreters do not run properly on your computer, please recompile them using the `make` command first.

 Then run command:
-> `./brepair <PathtoIntepreter> <inputfile> <outputfile>`
+> `./erepair <PathtoIntepreter> <inputfile> <outputfile>`

 ### 😍Build your own "interpreter" at ease